zapfelr/job-spy-remix/docs/implementation-plan.md

 - Created SQL script for manual execution in Supabase dashboard
 - Added TypeScript types for database schema
 - Verified database setup with test queries
+- Added job_locations table to support multiple locations per job
+- Added is_remote flag to jobs table for quick filtering of remote jobs

 ### 1.3 Department Mapping System Setup
 - ✅ Request and initialize the manual department list